softwarerero/meteor-accounts-t9n/README.md

 This package offers translations for accounts-base, accounts-passwords, accounts-entry, accounts-templates-core and billing.
 Contributions for other packages are welcome.
 We try to translate only messages that might pop up at a users screen as developers are expected to understand English errors anyway.

-Translations are currently available for Arabic, Chinese, Czech, French, German, Hebrew, Italian, Polish, Portuguese, Russian, Slovenian, Spanish, Swedish and Vietnamese.
+Translations are currently available for Arabic, Chinese, Czech, Danish, French, German, Hebrew, Italian, Polish, Portuguese, Russian, Slovenian, Spanish, Swedish and Vietnamese.

 # API